 EP_3_atmosphericrivers

 [00:00:00] Intro: [00:00:00] Welcome to come rain or shine podcast of the USDA Southwest Climate Hub and the department of interior Southwest Climate Adaptation Science Center, or Southwest CASC.
-I'm Sarah Leroy science communications coordinator for the Southwest CASC.
+I'm Sarah LeRoy science communications coordinator for the Southwest CASC.
 And I'm Emily Elias, Director of the USDA Southwest Climate Hub.

 Here, we highlight stories to share the most recent advances in climate science.
 Weather and climate adaptation and innovative practices to support resilient landscapes and communities.
 We believe that sharing some of the most forward thinking and creative climate science and adaptation will strengthen our collective ability to respond to even the most challenging impacts of climate change in one of the hottest and driest regions of the world.

-[00:01:00] Sarah Leroy: [00:01:06] In February, 2017 an atmospheric river damaged spillways of California's Oroville dam.
-Spurring the emergency evacuation of 180,000 people, and almost bringing down the dam, atmospheric rivers also known as ARS are narrow streams of moisture in the atmosphere that transport water vapor from the tropics to other regions.
+[00:01:00] Sarah LeRoy: [00:01:06] In February, 2017 an atmospheric river damaged spillways of California's Oroville dam.
+Spurring the emergency evacuation of 180,000 people, and almost bringing down the dam, atmospheric rivers also known as ARs are narrow streams of moisture in the atmosphere that transport water vapor from the tropics to other regions.

-In the US they mostly impact the West coast accounting for much of the regions moisture.
+In the US they mostly impact the West coast accounting for much of the region’s moisture.
 And they have been identified as the primary source of hydrologic flooding in the Western United States.
 Some ARS transport vast amounts of moisture further inland, as far as Utah and Arizona, where they have triggered floods and related impacts.

 We'll be talking with three atmospheric river researchers from the Climate Atmospheric Science and Physical Oceanography Department at Scripps Institution of Oceanography at [00:02:00] University of California, San Diego.
 Their extensive research provides insights on the causes, impacts, and projected changes to ARS.

-Alexander or Sasha and Dan can, our research meteorologists and Tom Corrine ham is a postdoctoral research economist, and they are all affiliated with the Center for Western Weather and Water Extremes or CW3E, devoted to the study of atmospheric rivers.
+Alexander or Sasha Gershunovand Dan Cayan, our research meteorologists and Tom Corringham is a postdoctoral research economist, and they are all affiliated with the Center for Western Weather and Water Extremes or CW3E, devoted to the study of atmospheric rivers.
 Sasha and Dan are also principal investigators with the Southwest CASC.

 Thank you all for taking the time to participate in this podcast and share with us your research, especially during these unprecedented and challenging times.
 I want to start by asking why you believe it is important to learn about atmospheric rivers.
 What makes them a noteworthy phenomenon to study?

-Dan Kay: [00:02:52] You want to lead off?
+Dan Cayan: [00:02:52] You want to lead off?

-Sasha Gerchinov: [00:02:54] All right then I, I reckon I'll say that, um, [00:03:00] atmospheric rivers, even though they're less frequent than other storms provide the lion's share of the water resources in this region.
-Especially the coastal region, but, uh, also inland and particularly in Arizona, atmospheric rivers, get in sort of these, uh, sort of conduit when they make landfall in Bocca, California, can produce, um, extreme precipitation events and actually the largest proportion of our extreme precipitation events, uh, is associated with atmospheric rivers, you know, an average atmospheric river transports as much water instantaneously as something like 20 Mississippis I think it was, or three Amazon rivers.
+Sasha Gershunov: [00:02:54] All right then I, I reckon I'll say that, um, [00:03:00] atmospheric rivers, even though they're less frequent than other storms provide the lion's share of the water resources in this region.
+Especially the coastal region, but, uh, also inland and particularly in Arizona, atmospheric rivers, get in sort of these, uh, sort of conduit when they make landfall in Baja, California, can produce, um, extreme precipitation events and actually the largest proportion of our extreme precipitation events, uh, is associated with atmospheric rivers, you know, an average atmospheric river transports as much water instantaneously as something like 20 Mississippis I think it was, or three Amazon rivers.
 So they, they're very important for generating water [00:04:00] resources for the region, as well as flood risks.

-Dan Kay: [00:04:04] So this is Dan Kay, and I would, only, uh, add that, um, they are really the major conveyance of moisture from low latitudes to high latitudes, which of course in planetary terms is extremely important in driving, not only the water cycle, but climate.
+Dan Cayan: [00:04:04] So this is Dan Cayan, and I would, only, uh, add that, um, they are really the major conveyance of moisture from low latitudes to high latitudes, which of course in planetary terms is extremely important in driving, not only the water cycle, but climate.

-Sasha Gerchinov: [00:04:34] Yeah, for sure.
+Sasha Gershunov: [00:04:34] Yeah, for sure.